About Weekly Classes

 What are some facts about Buddhism?

 Buddhism is the world’s third oldest and fourth-largest religion–A 2,500-year-old tradition of teachings and practices.
 The main motivation in Buddhism is the wish to become more compassionate and wise.
+The main mind to cultivate is loving-kindness for all.

 Why is Buddhism relevant to my life?